About the NATSO Foundation

-Biz Brie provides daily business intelligence for the truckstop and travel plaza community of owners and operators.
+Biz Brief provides daily business intelligence for the truckstop and travel plaza community of owners and operators.
 Delivered daily via email, it contains a carefully curated set of articles on topics such as leadership, freight logistics and economic indicators.
 Sign up to receive the NATSO Foundation's Biz Brief.

 NATSO and the NATSO Foundation's website is the daily must-visit source of news, education, data and analysis for truckstop and travel plaza owners.

 Over the years, the NATSO Foundation has tackled an ambitious roster of research.
 Studies completed in the past include:

 - 2003 Fueling American Prosperity: How Rest Area Commercialization will Devastate the Economic Contributions of Interstate Business